pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 Manipulating dates
 ------------------

-You can convert a :class:`~tdates.Date` object from one frequency to another with the :meth:`~tdates.Date.asfreq` method.
+You can convert a :class:`~Date` object from one frequency to another with the :meth:`~Date.asfreq` method.
 When converting to a higher frequency (for example, from monthly to daily), you may optionally specify the "relation" parameter with the value ``"START"`` or ``"END"`` (default is ``"END"``).
-Note that if you convert a daily :class:`~tdates.Date` to a monthly frequency and back to a daily one, you will lose your day information in the process (similarly for converting any higher frequency to a lower one):
+Note that if you convert a daily :class:`~Date` to a monthly frequency and back to a daily one, you will lose your day information in the process (similarly for converting any higher frequency to a lower one):

    >>> D = ts.Date('D', year=2007, month=12, day=31)